Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: The abelianised cocycle and the Eichler-Shimura theorem

-Thus the cohomology class of the Eisenstein cocycle is, up to a power of $2 \pi i$, rational, although the cocycle itself is not, due to the presence of the odd zeta value.
-An explanation of this phenomenon will follow from the description of the motivic Galois action on cocycles to be given in \S \ref{sectactioninlength1}.
+The cohomology class of the Eisenstein cocycle is rational up to a power of $2 \pi i$, although the cocycle itself is not, due to the presence of the odd zeta value.
+This simple observation has far-reaching consequences (e.g. $(\ref{DecompofEis})$).